puzisong-bob/Whitney-High-School-Robotics-Internship-Site/README.md

 Next General Meeting

-General Meeting

   during lunch 1/9/2025​

   will start at 12:55 to give time to get lunch

   in the MAC A room

   lunch can be brought and eaten inside the room